YetOpen/certbot-zimbra/README.md

   Deploy options:
 	 -s | --services <service_names>: the set of services to be used for a certificate.
 Valid services are 'all' or any of: ldap,mailboxd,mta,proxy.
 Default: 'all'
-	 -z | --no-zimbra-restart: do not restart zimbra after a certificate deployment
+	 -z | --no-zimbra-restart: do not restart Zimbra after a certificate deployment

   Port check:
 	 -j | --no-port-check: disable port check.
 Incompatible with -P/--port.